 Like Crackle, Popcornflix is now part of the Chicken Soup for the Soul entertainment companies.
 Formed in July 2010, Popcornflix offers free ad-supported movies, including independent films from Screen Media’s library, original content, web series, and film school originals.

 Popcornflix has 2.58 million subscribers on its YouTube channel.
 Its content is accessible in the US and Canada and available without registering on its website.
 They have a lot of content in many genres, including quirky British TV shows.

 4. Amazon Freevee

-Launched as a free ad-supported video channel by Amazon-owned online database IMDb in January 2019 as IMDb Freevee, became IMDb TV, and rebranded as Freevee in April 2022.
-You don’t have to subscribe to Amazon Prime to watch streaming original and licensed programming, accessible in US, US territories, UK, and Germany.
+Launched as a free ad-supported video channel by Amazon-owned online database IMDb in January 2019 as IMDb Freevee, it became IMDb TV and rebranded as Freevee in April 2022.
+You don’t have to subscribe to Amazon Prime to watch streaming original and licensed programming, accessible in the US, US territories, UK, and Germany.
 Their ads were not very intrusive to us.